Prep roundup: Moscow, Pullman boys grab victories

 Potlatch 60, Genesee 27

-GENESEE — Brayden Hadaller didn’t miss a shot all night, as he converted on 7 of 7 field goals and went 6 of 6 from the free throw stripe to account for 22 points and six assists with only one turnover, as Potlatch got hot early and cruised to a Whitepine Divison I victory over Genesee.
+GENESEE — Brayden Hadaller didn’t miss a shot all night, as he converted on 7 of 7 field goals and went 6-of-6 from the free-throw stripe to account for 22 points and six assists with only one turnover, as Potlatch got hot early and cruised to a Whitepine Division I victory over Genesee.

-“We shot the ball extremley well tonight,” said Potlatch coach Ryan Ball, “I really like how we are playing right now, we are taking it one game at a time and sometimes thats the approach you need to take.”
+“We shot the ball extremely well tonight,” said Potlatch coach Ryan Ball.
+“I really like how we are playing right now, we are taking it one game at a time and sometimes that's the approach you need to take.”

 The Loggers finished 19-of-35 from the floor and 17-of-20 on free throws to cap off a remarkable game of efficient play.